wso2/docs-choreo-dev/en/docs/get-started/quick-start-guide.md

 Choreo provides full API management capabilities so that you can manage your REST API lifecycle, apply security, apply rate-limiting policies, configure usage plans, and add documentation.

-The following steps walk you through the process to publish and invoke the API you created.
+The following topics walk you through the steps to publish and invoke the API you created.

 ### Step 1: Publish the API
 Follow this procedure to publish the API to the API Developer Portal so that external consumers can view and consume the API: